HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Music Libraries

 To compose, you select by simple "drag/drop" the bricks you want to use or test.
-In other words, you click on a musical object, you move it and drop it in the score by releasing the mouse button.
+In other words, you click on a musical object, you move it and drop it into the score by releasing the mouse button.
 The score is redrawn to include it and you may listen to it.
 It does not fit?
 Just drag another one and listen again.
 As many times as needed.

 You may do this kind of operation by listening to a passage in continuous loop.
 At each passage, you drag/drop another element.
 Your taste selects the one that best fits to communicate the expected effect.
 You keep it and continue further with the composition or with other instruments.
 At any time you may come back on the previous elements and change them again.